Skip to main content

 Step 1—Secure your information

 While it may sound obvious, protecting your information—both physical and digital—is extremely important.
-When you use strong passwords (and perhaps a reputable password manger to keep them safe), you're making it more difficult for a perpetrator to get access to your information.
+When you use strong passwords (and perhaps a reputable password manager to keep them safe), you're making it more difficult for a perpetrator to get access to your information.
+Another important action would be to thread any papers/documents that contain personal or financial data.

 Step 2—Apply to legitimate jobs